devsgnr/learning-quantum/README.md

 ### __Get Started__
 To get started with the source and notebooks, follow the following steps
-1. After cloning this repository; create a virtual environment using Python's `venv` and doing so activate the enivornment using;
+1. After cloning this repository; create a virtual environment using Python's `venv` after doing so, activate the enivornment;

    On MacOS & Unix, run:
    ```bash